 Some experts speculate that drought and wars led to the eventual decline of this great civilization; others believe that the Maya simply evolved into a less centralized lifestyle, abandoning great cities for numerous small villages.
 At the height of Mayan civilization, the population of what is now Belize may have reached one million, four times what it is today.
 Although their numbers are reduced, the Maya still live in Belize, still speak Mayan dialects, and still practice ancient crafts and healing techniques.
 Here are some areas of Belize where visitors can experience remnants of the classic Mayan period.

-Located just across the Guatemalan border, Tikal is regarded as one of the most important archeological discoveries of the 20th century.
+Located just across the Guatemalan border, Tikal is regarded as one of the most important archaeological discoveries of the 20th century.
 It is estimated that 1 million people worked over 1,000 years to build this city.
 At least 3,000 palaces dating back 6,000 years have been discovered here.

 Although it was discovered in 1938, excavation efforts at Caracol only began in earnest in 1985.
 Archaeologists now believe it to be a larger site than Tikal.
 There are more than 4,000 structures spread across 55 square miles.
 The largest pyramid, “Sky Palace,” rises 140 feet and is the tallest human-made structure in Belize.
 More than 55 tombs have been discovered, including two belonging to a king and his royal family.
 A stele (inscription in stone) records Caracol’s victory in a war with Tikal.
 Caracol is located in the Chiquibul Forest south of San Ignacio.